peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   within a federation, inspecting the ACME issuer Entity types.
 This is discussed in {{discovery}}.
 - **Issuance**: the Requestor requests a X.509 Certificate from a Certificate Issuer using the ACME protocol.
-The necessary extensions to ACME orders and challenges are discussed in {{neworder-request}} and {{challenge-type}}, respectively.
+The new ACME identifier and challenge type are discussed in {{identifier-type}} and {{challenge-type}}, respectively.

 There are two ways the Certificate Issuer is able to check if a Requestor is part of the federation: